Europa Sports Park

-Europa Sports Park is a multi-purpose stadium in Gibraltar; it was previously a Ministry of Defence cricket pitch.
-In 2019 it hosted the Island Games opening ceremony and will also host the annual Gibraltar Music Festival.
+Europa Sports Park is a multi-purpose stadium at Europa Point, Gibraltar.
+In UEFA matches, the stadium is referred to as Europa Point Stadium.

 The facility is home to the Gibraltar national rugby union team, as well as other sports such as cricket, darts, gymnastics, squash and more.
 The rugby uses the facility to host all their home national team games, as well as the training and match base for the four Gibraltar Rugby Football Union clubs: Ibex Buccaneers, the Rock Scorpions, the Straits Sharks and Europa Stormers who all play in the u-mee Gibraltar Rugby Championship.
-The recent addition of the Trusted Novus bank Youth rugby festival also increases the rugby offer for young people on the rock.
+The Trusted Novus Bank Youth Rugby Festival also recently joined the lineup of events and activities at the park.

+History

-In February 2014 the Gibraltar Football Association had unveiled plans for a UEFA Category 4 multi-function stadium to be built on the site; however the following year this proposal was abandoned.
-Subsequently, the GFA purchased Victoria Stadium.
+In February 2014 the Gibraltar Football Association unveiled plans for a UEFA Category 4 multi-function stadium; however, after the association were offered the opportunity to purchase Victoria Stadium, that proposal was abandoned.

+The Government of Gibraltar developed their own plans for a new multi-sports facilities stadium; the site they selected was at Europa Point which was previously a Ministry of Defence cricket pitch.
+The new stadium, designed by AKS Gibraltar, was completed at Europa Point in 2016.

+In 2019 it hosted the Island Games opening ceremony and also hosted the annual Gibraltar Music Festival.

 On 27 March 2021, Europa Sports Park was the venue for the WBC interim heavyweight championship rematch between Alexander Povetkin and Dillian Whyte.

+In January 2024 new plans were unveiled to upgrade the facilities to meet UEFA Category 2 requirements, which would allow matches to be held there while Victoria Stadium is rebuilt.
+Permission to use Europa Point Stadium for international matches from September 2024 was granted by UEFA in May 2024.